Dry ice cleaning

 What do you need for dry ice cleaning?

-A dry ice system consists of the dry ice hopper, hose and nozzle and a powerful compressor.
+A dry ice cleaning system consists of the dry ice hopper, hose and nozzle and a powerful compressor.
 You can dry ice pellets and keep them in a cool box.
-With frequent, professional use, a dry ice pelletizing machine is the better choice because it can supply any amount of pellets.
+With frequent, professional use, a dry ice pelletizing machine is the better choice because it can supply any number of pellets.

 The compressor for a dry ice blasting system should supply at least 6 bar / 6m3 pressure.
 Since dry ice cleaning can sometimes take a long time, a compressor with a correspondingly long service life is required.
 In addition, we recommend the use of a “whisper compressor” with current exhaust emission standards.
 Working with noise-reduced compressors is much more pleasant.